codemagic-ci-cd/codemagic-docs/content/yaml-running-builds/starting-builds-automatically.md

 Webhook payload is available under the `event` variable.
 You can check the structure of the webhook payloads that your git provider sends on the **Webhooks** tab in application settings.
 Note that `event` is not available if the build is started manually from the UI or by a schedule.

-For example, this build will continue if the triggering event was *not* a draft pull request update:
+Example 1.
+This build will continue if the triggering event was *not* a draft pull request update.
+In other words, it will skip the build if a pull request is marked as a draft:

 {{< highlight yaml "style=paraiso-dark">}}
 workflows: